Pop-Up Yurt – Idris

 Idris comes kitted out with a proper double bed with a quality extra thick mattress and two single sofa beds.
 Stay cosy inside by the wood burning stove or star-gaze outside around a fire-pit.
 The yurt is on a beautiful wooden base made by local craftsman Dan and there is bespoke furniture, floor rugs, and warm Welsh tapestry blankets and sheep skins on the beds.
 All your cooking utensils, plates, cutlery etc are provided along with the electric cooker hob for whipping up simple meals.

 Just bring your own double bedding or sleeping bags, towels and food and enjoy a very special corner of Snowdonia National Park…

 The pop-up yurt is perfect if you fancy travelling light and trying a car-free holiday.
 It’s easy to get to Graig Wen and get around on public transport.
-Bike hire is available on site or locally (we just have 2 adult bikes for hire) and we can arrange to collect you from the local train station at Morfa Mawddach.
+Bike hire is available locally and we can arrange to collect you from the local train station at Morfa Mawddach.
 You can pre-order a breakfast hamper or freshly baked croissants.

 What we provide and what you should bring

 Prior to your arrival you will be emailed a link to download our new Guest App.
 This will enable you to self-check in and gives you all the information you need to plan your stay, from what to bring and the wifi code to the best places for coffee and cake, local walks etc.